-The CFG-TP-TIMEGRID_TP configuration item allows the user to choose between any of the supported GNSS (GPS, GLONASS, BeiDou, etc.) time bases and UTC.
+The CFG-TP-TIMEGRID_TP configuration item allows the user to choose between any of the supported GNSS (Galileo, GPS, BeiDou, etc.) time bases and UTC.
 Also, the CFG-NAVSPG-UTCSTANDARD configuration item allows the user to select which variant of UTC the receiver should use.
-This includes an "automatic" option which causes the receiver to select an appropriate UTC version itself, based on the GNSS configuration, using, in order of preference, USNO if GPS is enabled, SU if GLONASS is enabled, NTSC if BeiDou is enabled, European if Galileo is enabled, finally, NPLI if NAVIC is enabled.
+This includes an "automatic" option which causes the receiver to select an appropriate UTC version itself, based on the enabled GNSS constellations.
+For firmware versions prior to TIM 2.24, the order of preference is:

+- USNO if GPS is enabled

+- SU if GLONASS is enabled

+- NTSC if BeiDou is enabled

+- European if Galileo is enabled

+- NPLI if NAVIC is enabled